Indiana Jones sequel gets pushed back to 2020

 Indiana Jones will return for his fifth film on July 20, 2020, as announced by the Walt Disney Company and Lucasfilm Tuesday.

-Harrison Ford will return in the title role along with director Steven Spielberg for the movie, which has been pushed back from its previously announced 2019 release.
+Harrison Ford will return in the title role.
+Steven Spielberg also returns to direct the movie, which has been pushed back from its previously announced 2019 release.

-Ford recently shocked crowds at Star Wars Celebration in Orlando, Florida with a surprise appearance for the Star Wars at 40 panel along with George Lucas.
-And just so you know, when this Indiana Jones movie releases Ford will be three days from turning 78... he must have found the Fountain of Youth.
+Ford recently shocked crowds at a Star Wars Celebration in Orlando with a surprise appearance for the Star Wars at 40 panel, on which George Lucas also participated.
+And just so you know, when this Indiana Jones movie releases, Ford will be three days from turning 78 ... he must have found the Fountain of Youth.